 “What impressed me most is that Mozolowski and Murray understood that the build process was just as important as the end result.
-We worked to a process to ensure construction didn’t impact on the rest of the hotel’s operation, whether that be screening to allow wedding to take place in the gardens or scheduling noisy construction, so it didn’t clash with corporate or private events.
+We worked to a process to ensure construction didn’t impact on the rest of the hotel’s operation, whether that be screening to allow weddings to take place in the gardens or scheduling construction, so it didn’t clash with corporate or private events.
 This, for me, demonstrated that Mozolowski and Murray understood business, not just construction.”

 Watch this short video to see some of our stunning hospitality projects: